npbroo/cscix170-final/ReadMe.txt

     $ python marketsim.py

 To Edit:
-- You can edit the time frames, stocks, and strategy parameters at the top of the RunCode() function in 'marketsim.py'
+- You can edit the time frames, stocks, and strategy parameters at the top of the 'RunCode()' function in 'marketsim.py'
 - You can edit and add new indicators in the './strategies/indicators' folder
-- You can edit and add new strategies by creaeting a new file in './strategies' extending the absract_strategy.py file
+- You can edit and add new strategies by creaeting a new file in './strategies' extending the 'absract_strategy.py' file

 More:
-- My project checklist is inlcluded in the directory: ./checklist.txt
+- My project checklist is inlcluded in the directory: './checklist.txt'
-- You can view my video demo here: https://youtu.be/qcrtKTnacls
+- You can view my video demo here: